yaplas/yaplas.github.io/README.md

 > Characters in brackets [] require embed instance specific values, final values will have no brackets [].

 The only Shopbeam requirements for the `<object>` embed are an `id=` attribute value in a specific format and the `widgetUuid=` FlashVar.
-Both these embed requirements make use of a unique identified:
+Both these embed requirements make use of a widget embed unique identifier.

 #### UUID can be any value unique to other Shopbeam widget UUIDs on the page

 A unique identifier for each widget embed is required and is referred to as a `UUID`.
-The value of the UUID for one instance of an Shopbeam enabled embed can be anything as long as it is unique to the page from other Shopbeam enabled embed's unique identifiers.
+The value of the UUID for one instance of an Shopbeam widget embed can be any series of characters as long as it is unique to the page from other Shopbeam widget embed's unique identifiers.
 If your widget is being served on a page you do not fully control, such as through an ad network, the UUID for your embed would need to be a globally unique identifier such as a Guid to avoid any potential conflicts with other Shopbeam embeds.

 > You can generate you're own Guid using any Guid generator for example: http://www.guidgenerator.com/

+A working example of a Shopbeam Flash Widget embed can be found here: http://yaplas.github.io/.